-US Open Lookahead: No. 1 seed Djokovic takes on American
+US Open Lookahead: California’s Brooksby, 20, faces Djokovic

 SUNDAY’S KEY RESULTS

-STAT OF THE DAY
+STATS OF THE DAY

-3 — Van de Zandschulp became just the third men’s qualifier to reach the quarterfinals at Flushing Meadows.
-He joined Nicolas Escude (1999) and Gilles Muller (2008) as the men’s qualifiers to reach the quarterfinals since the Open era began in 1968.
+18 — Alcaraz’s age, making him the youngest man into the U.S. Open quarterfinals since 1963.

+3 — Number of male qualifiers who have made the U.S. Open quarterfinals since the Open era began in 1968, now that van de Zandschulp joined Nicolas Escude (1999) and Gilles Muller (2008).

 QUOTE OF THE DAY